Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- [http://canvasnet.com/quake/qc.htm](https://web.archive.org/web/19990116234332/http://canvasnet.com/quake/qc.htm) (archived January 16 1999)

-Not all users had an early time with this release.
+Not all users had an easy time with this release.

 A news post was shared on redwood news on October 6th, commenting that the v0.5 of the bot causes crashes.